edogola4/wanderlister/README.md

 ![Preview](./img/preview.png)

-.
 # Wanderlister

 Wanderlister is a sophisticated web application designed to assist users in creating and managing their travel bucket lists.
-With features such as dedicated destination pages, real-time weather forecasts, and seamless booking options, Wanderlister aims to enhance the travel planning experience.
+With dedicated destination pages, real-time weather forecasts, and seamless booking options, Wanderlister aims to enhance the travel planning experience.

 ## Features

 - **Bucket List Management**: Users can efficiently add, edit, and remove destinations from their travel lists.
-- **Destination Pages**: Each destination is presented with comprehensive information and high-quality images.
+- **Destination Pages**: Each destination has comprehensive information and high-quality images.
 - **Weather Forecast Integration**: Access real-time weather updates for selected destinations.
 - **Booking Functionality**: Utilize the "Book Now" button to explore and secure travel options directly through the application.

 ## Technology Stack

-- **HTML**: Utilized for structuring the content of the application.
+- **HTML**: Utilized to structure the content of the application.
 - **CSS**: Employed for styling and layout to ensure a visually appealing user interface.
 - **JavaScript**: Implemented for interactivity and dynamic content management.
 - **Font Awesome**: for icons